-This year the OD Photo Prize saw a staggering increase in entries, and saw hundreds of submissions pour in from over 60 countries stretching across the globe.
-The standard was extremely high and after looking through the submissions our panel of industry professionals voted unanimously for the Grand Prize Winner.
+2022’s edition of OD Photo Prize saw a staggering increase in entries, and saw hundreds of submissions pour in from over 60 countries stretching across the globe.
+The standard was extremely high and after looking through this year’s long list our panel of industry professionals voted for their 2022 Grand Prize Winner.

 We would like to thank this year’s panel for their time and expertise: